-Global Sports Media and Events is estimated to be a \$176 billion market in 2021, of which \$102 billion represents sports rights and gate revenue, according to the PwC Reports and Statista Data.
+Global Sports Media and Events is estimated to be a \$176 billion market in 2021, of which \$102 billion represents sports rights and gate revenue.
 This massive market is undergoing a transformation due to changing fan engagement patters, increasing demands for streaming and interactive solutions, increasing importance of niche sports and the proliferation of data in sports.